ceich/grancentral-mvp-client/README.md

 When a user signs *in*,
 there are three possible states of DynamoDB's *UserTable*:
 1. First sign-in by brand-new user: no item exists in UserTable.
-1. First sign-in by invited user: an item exists with a placeholder id equal to the user's email.
+1. First sign-in by invited user, or a previously-signed-in user changes User Pool `sub` value while retaining the same email: an item exists with a placeholder id equal to the user's email.
 1. Subsequent sign-ins by all: an item exists whose `id` matches the User Pool `sub` attribute.